-When water evaporates from a fish tank, it doesn’t get replaced.
-As a result, owners must regularly top their tanks up to prevent significant water drops that affect their fish’s health and welfare.
+When water evaporates from a fish tank, it isn’t replaced.
+Consequently, owners must regularly top the tank to prevent significant water loss that affects their fish’s health.

-Evaporation is a part of owning a fish tank, and not dealing with the problem causes a range of issues.
-Not only are the ammonia levels bound to rise, but evaporation decreases the amount of oxygen, putting your fish’s lives in danger.
+Evaporation is a part of owning a fish tank, and not dealing with the problem causes issues.
+Ammonia will rise, and evaporation will decrease oxygen levels, endangering the lives of your pet fish.

 Why Does Water Evaporate from A Fish Tank?